 Abstract:

-Objective To utilize Spinal Cord Toolbox (SCT) to measure the morphometric measures of healthy cervical spinal cords and explore the impact of gender, age and vertebral levels on them.
+Objective To utilize Spinal Cord Toolbox (SCT) to measure the morphological parameters of healthy cervical spinal cords and explore the impact of gender, age and vertebral levels on them.

-Methods As a retrospective study, magnetic resonance images of one hundred and eighty-four healthy adults were included and postprocessed.
-Then, cross-sectional area (CSA), eccentricity, anteroposterior diameter (AP) and right-left diameter (RL) were each computed for every subject.
-Then, impact of gender, age and vertebral level on CSA and eccentricity were explored.
+Methods A retrospective study was conducted, collecting cervical spinal cord magnetic resonance images of 184 healthy adults.
+Then, cross-sectional area (CSA), eccentricity, antero-posterior diameter (AP) and right-left diameter (RL) were each computed for every subject.
+Then, impacts of gender, age and vertebral level on CSA and eccentricity were explored.
 Moreover, linear correlation analysis was conducted among CSA, AP and RL.

-Results Male CSA is significantly larger than female CSA (P<0.05).
-For C2−C6, CSAs of younger and middle-aged group are both significantly larger than that of older group.
-CSA of C4 is the largest whereas CSA of C7 is the smallest.
-Eccentricity values of C4 and C5 are significantly larger than that of other vertebral levels.
-Linear correlation is established between CSA, AP and RL.
+Results The CSA of the cervical spinal cord in males was significantly larger than that in females at C2~C7 segments (P<0.05) .
+For C2~C6 segments, there was no statistically significant difference in CSA between the young and middle-aged groups, but both were significantly larger than that of the elderly group.
+CSA of C4 was the largest whereas CSA of C7 was the smallest.
+Eccentricity values of C4 and C5 were significantly larger than those of other vertebral levels (P<0.05).
+Linear correlation was established between CSA, AP and RL at C2~C7 segments.

-Conclusion The results allow for minimizing inter-subject variability using normalization, and thereby highlighting the importance of morphometrics as biomarkers in the research of cervical spinal lesion.
+Conclusion The results allow for minimizing inter-subject variability using normalization, and thereby highlighting the importance of morphological parameters as biomarkers in the research of cervical spinal lesions.